 Rather than having to handle an accident, it is far better to prevent it happening in the first place.
 Comprehensive workplace training is the best way to ensure all employees know the proper way to use their equipment and the correct protocols should something go wrong.
+Make sure to enroll your employees in the OSHA training program and keep them safe in the workplace.
 Training should be kept a record of and regularly revisited to ensure it is up to date.
 Training your staff may even be a legal requirement.
 The Health and Safety at Work etc. Act 1974 requires employers to provide any information, instructions, training and supervision that is necessary “to ensure, so far as is reasonably practicable, the health and safety at work of your employees”.

 Have the correct safety equipment